 The best seasons for trekking in Nepal are Autumn (from mid-September till November end), and Spring (from the beginning of March until mid-May).
 Temperatures will drop considerably as you trek higher every day.
 The nights are cold (between -10 C to 5C) but the days are sunny and hot (between 10C to 20C).
 The mornings are usually clear, with clouds building up during the afternoon, disappearing at night.
 Trekking during the monsoon and winter is not recommended, as the visibility during monsoon is limited, upper parts and high passes could be covered with snow in winter.

 March, April, October and November are the most favored months.
 Please choose the date that is convenient for you.

-You should keep in mind that this is an adventure trip into a remotest mountain region, where many unforeseen events may contribute to the need for a change in itinerary.
-In such cases, we or your guide will suggest the best alternative similar to your original program.
+The itinerary for this Everest Monasteries Trek is a standard itinerary.
+Depending on the prevailing situation while on trek, you can modify it to some extent after consulting with your guide.
+However, the date of trek completion should always coincide with the original itinerary.
+You should keep in mind that this is an adventure trip into the remotest region, where many unforeseen events may contribute to the need for a change in itinerary.
+In such cases, we or your guide will suggest the best alternative similar to your original.

 As vaccination requirements change frequently, we suggest you to consult your doctor at least 2 months prior to the beginning of your trip.
 We recommend protection against malaria, tetanus, typhoid, hepatitis and polio.